 - Even though Union has an SAT optional policy, it is recommended that the SAT I or the ACT be submitted if English is not your first language.
 Our school code for the SAT is 2920 and for the ACT our code is 2970.

-- The TOEFL is required if English is not your first language.
+- The TOEFL, IELTS or PTE is required if English is not your first language.
 If English is the language of instruction at your high school or if you are enrolled in an IB diploma program and you have been studying there for more then four years, you may request for this requirement to be waived.
 Waiver granted on individual basis.

 Please be sure all your submitted materials are in the English language, or are in a certified translation accompanied by a copy of the original document.

 Union looks for students who want to make a difference on our campus both inside and outside of the classroom.
 We will review your secondary school transcripts, counselor and teacher recommendations, extracurricular activities, personal essay, test scores and talents.

 We will look closely at your English language proficiency by reviewing either your TOEFL or IELTS exam score.
 There are no strict cutoffs for the TOEFL exams, but typically we expect computer-based scores of at least 250, paper-based scores of at least 600 and Internet-based scores of at least 90.
 For the IELTS we would want to see a score of 7 but would accept a 6.5.